solarpunk-community/solarpunk-principles/README.md

 # The Principles of Solarpunk

 Solarpunk is a growing movement focused on creating a sustainable environment, social justice, and freedom and equality for all.
+To read, please go to ./exports/principles.pdf

 ## How to Commit